OpenWaterFoundation/owf-data-co-municipalities/README.md

 * **Municipality_Basin_Relate** worksheet lists the municipalities that are contained in more than one basin.
 This worksheet is organized so that each basin within a municipality is its own record.
 Therefore, the same municipality may be listed in more than one row and be associated with a different basin.
 This will allow for the establishment of one-to-many relationships when linking to and processing other datasets.

 * **Municipality_Document_Relate** worksheet lists documents such as water efficiency plans, source water assessment plans, etc. that are associated with a particular municipality.
 A URL is provided for each document.
+The documents were found by manually searching for documents using the terms "water conservation efficiency plans" and the municipality's name.
 This worksheet is organized so that each document is its own record.
 Therefore, the same municipality may be listed in more than one row, but the document will be different.
 This will allow for the establishment of one-to-many relationships when linking to and processing other datasets.
+This worksheet is incomplete but highlights the potential for providing links to any documents associated with a municipality.

 * **County** worksheet is simply a list of all of the counties in Colorado.
 It is used to fill in county data in other worksheets to ensure data consistency, i.e., no grammatical errors when typing in a county name.